Best Herbs to Naturally Treat Period Pain & Dysmenorrhea Symptoms

 Best Herbs for Period Pain & Dysmenorrhea Relief

-While the potential side-effects of NSAIDs are well-documented, herbal solutions can provide many of the same benefits with a more benign safety profile.
+While the potential side effects of NSAIDs are well-documented, herbal solutions can provide many of the same benefits with a more benign safety profile.
 We sifted through decades of research to identify proven herbal remedies that treat a broad-spectrum of period symptoms.

 Here are your best herbal options for conquering painful periods.

 Ginger is nature's painkiller.
 It's a robust analgesic and has been managing painful periods for thousands of years.
-In fact, ginger is one of the most commonly used natural products among women with period cramps.
+In fact, ginger is one of the most commonly used natural products among people with period cramps.

 Ginger and NSAIDs actually work in similar ways to reduce pain; both reduce inflammation, and by doing so, reduce prostaglandins—hormone-like compounds that build up in the uterus and cause it to cramp.